Jason-blips/COM00029I---Resubmission/README.md

 ## English

+### Course Information
+- **Institution:** University of York
+- **Module Code:** COM00029I
+- **Module Title:** Systems & Devices 2: Operating Systems, Security and Networking
+- **Academic Year:** 2025/2026
+- **Student ID:** zxn515

 ### Overview
-This repository organizes SYS2 assessed materials and submissions in one place for review, revision, and long-term tracking.
+This repository organizes assessed materials and submissions for the University of York module **COM00029I Systems & Devices 2: Operating Systems, Security and Networking**, in one place for review, revision, and long-term tracking.

 It currently includes:
 - **Assessed Questions:** `Q1` to `Q9` as PDF files.